Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit: Introduction

-We introduce a measurement-based metrology protocol to estimate the phase parameter $\theta$ imprinted to the probe system (a spin ensemble) during a spin rotation.
-It is based on the well prepared ancillary qubit and probe, their joint evolution on mutual interaction, and the unconditional measurement on qubit.
-After an optimal period of joint evolution and measurement, the probe can evolve from a collective angular momentum eigenstate $|j,m\rangle$ to a superposed state $(|j,m\rangle+|j,-m\rangle)/\sqrt2$.
-When the initial probe state is a polarized state $|j,j\rangle$, the ideal GHZ state can be generated.
-If the to-be-estimated parameter $\theta$ is encoded to the probe state at the same time of measurement, the quantum Fisher information (QFI) about $\theta$ can approach the Heisenberg scaling $N^2$ in terms of the total spin number $N$.
-It is interesting to find that an asymptotic Heisenberg-scaling behavior about the metrology precision holds even when the probe is prepared as a thermal state.
-This scaling behavior is not sensitive to the imprecise control over the joint evolution time and the time delay between the parametric encoding and the measurement on the ancillary qubit.
-Moreover, the classical Fisher information (CFI) of our protocol is found to be coincident with the QFI by the projective measurements on the probe system, irrespective of the idle evolution after all the operations.
+In the scenario of probe-ancilla interaction, we propose a metrology protocol by tracing out the ancillary system to estimate the phase parameter $\theta$ imprinted to the probe system (a spin ensemble) during a fast rotation.
+Starting from the product state of probe and ancilla, the probe can evolve from a collective angular momentum eigenstate $|j,m\rangle$ to a superposed state $(|j,m\rangle+|j,-m\rangle)/\sqrt2$ after an optimal period of joint evolution and the unconditional measurement on qubit.
+If the initial probe state is a polarized state $|j,j\rangle$, then an ideal GHZ state can be generated.
+If the to-be-estimated parameter $\theta$ is encoded in the probe state at the same time of measurement, the quantum Fisher information about $\theta$ can approach the Heisenberg scaling $N^2$ in terms of the total spin number $N$.
+It is interesting to find that an asymptotic Heisenberg-scaling behavior about the metrology precision holds when the probe or the ancillary qubit is under the influence of local dephasing or even prepared as a thermal state.
+And this scaling behavior is not sensitive to the imprecise control over the joint evolution time and the time delay between the parametric encoding and the measurement on the ancillary qubit.
+Moreover, the classical Fisher information (CFI) of our protocol is found to be coincident with QFI by the projective measurements on the probe system, irrespective of the idle evolution after all the operations.